robomasterhkust/ros_environment/README.md

 5. catkin_make

+## Toolchain
+1. sudo apt-get install openocd minicom -y

+2. install pixhawk toolchain
+To install the development toolchain:

+Download ubuntu_sim_nuttx.sh.
+  Run the script in a bash shell: source ubuntu_sim_nuttx.sh
+  You may need to acknowledge some prompts as the script progresses.
+  Restart the computer on completion.

 ## Start the program
-6. roscore
+1. roscore

-7. cd src/armor_recognition_publisher/launch
+2. cd src/armor_recognition_publisher/launch

-8. roslaunch armor_recognition.launch
+3. roslaunch armor_recognition.launch

 ## Reference